ksumesh431/obsidian-docs/Working with Strings/Grep.md

 `grep x * ` looks for x in all directories
 `grep -r x /path ` looks for x recursively in the path

+` -B 2 ` outputs 2 lines before the matched string and ` -A`  for after